activeeon/ssl-certificate-generator/README.md

 ## 2. SSL certificate for specific domain (*e.g., try.activeeon.com*)
 We extend an existing [ Java client](https://github.com/shred/acme4j) to generate SSL certificates for a specific domain.
 The java client uses the ACME ([Automatic Certificate Management Environment](https://tools.ietf.org/html/draft-ietf-acme-acme)) protocol to connect to an ACME server, notably _Let's Encrypt_ server.
 It performs all necessary steps to generate SSL certificates.
 Our Java client mainly contains three classes:

-a) **SSLCertificateGenerator**: Its role is twofold: (i) it creates a domain challenge, i.e., a specific static web resource that sould be accessible under the considered domain, and (ii) generate SSL certificate for the considered domain one the ACME challenge is met.
+- **SSLCertificateGenerator**: Its role is twofold: (i) it creates a domain challenge, i.e., a specific static web resource that sould be accessible under the considered domain, and (ii) generate SSL certificate for the considered domain one the ACME challenge is met.
-b) **WebResource**: It creates the static web resource needed to meet the ACME challenge.
+- **WebResource**: It creates the static web resource needed to meet the ACME challenge.
-c) **EmbeddedJetty**: It runs an embedded web application server (Jetty) that serves the created static web resource.
+- **EmbeddedJetty**: It runs an embedded web application server (Jetty) that serves the created static web resource.

 As an example of ACME challenge (required to generate the SSL certificate for a given domain)
 - The following resource  must be created: